UnlockGPU/UnlockGPU/index-revised.md

 > "I've pretty much spent the entire year... trying to get the GPU to work with Stable diffusion...
 I tried getting it to work In Docker, In WSL, In virtualbox... and now I finally broke down and dual booted ubuntu.
 And still I can't get it to work...
 My Nvidia GPU always just worked. ...
 Buying the AMD GPU was the biggest mistake I've made in 20 yrs. and I'm not exaggerating at all." — A 3D artist on GitHub [[source](https://github.com/ROCm/ROCm/issues/2754)]

-**This pattern repeats across thousands of developers.** GitHub issues, Reddit threads, HackerNews discussions—all filled with similar stories of weeks wasted on AMD setup failures.
-Even research institutions default to NVIDIA to avoid the software risk.

-**This costs shareholders dearly,** as AMD is missing out on the fastest-growing segment in tech—the [global AI chip market was valued at $52.92 billion in 2024 and is projected to reach $295.56 billion by 2030](https://www.nextmsc.com/report/artificial-intelligence-chip-market), growing at a CAGR of 33.2%.

-**This creates a vicious cycle:** AMD ships buggy software → developers get burned → they warn others → fewer people try AMD → less adoption → AMD can't find/fix bugs → repeat.
+**The pattern repeats across thousands of developers**—GitHub issues, Reddit threads, HackerNews discussions are all filled with similar stories of weeks wasted on AMD setup failures.
+Even research institutions default to NVIDIA to avoid the software risk, **creating a vicious cycle:** AMD ships buggy software → developers get burned → they warn others → fewer people try AMD → less adoption → AMD can't find/fix bugs → repeat.
 Now developers assume AMD won't work before they even try, while [NVIDIA cracked this years ago](https://d3.harvard.edu/platform-digit/submission/nvidias-winning-platform-strategy-with-cuda/) by winning developers first.

-**AMD management can't fix this alone** because hardware-first companies struggle with [organizational inertia](https://www.iese.edu/insight/articles/inertia-management-challenge-digital-transformation/)—what made them successful now blocks software transformation. **Rebuilding trust requires external pressure—not just promises.**
+**Shareholders pay dearly for this failure** as AMD misses out on the fastest-growing segment in tech—the [global AI chip market was valued at $52.92 billion in 2024 and is projected to reach $295.56 billion by 2030](https://www.nextmsc.com/report/artificial-intelligence-chip-market), growing at a CAGR of 33.2%.
+AMD management can't fix this alone because hardware-first companies struggle with [organizational inertia](https://www.iese.edu/insight/articles/inertia-management-challenge-digital-transformation/)—what made them successful now blocks software transformation.
+Rebuilding trust requires external pressure—not just promises.
 But how do we create that pressure?
 The answer is coordination.

 > **"NVIDIA's monopoly isn't fate.
 It's a coordination problem."**